 Directed by Arthur Penn

 Critic Pauline Kael did not go easy on many movies with liberal values.
 For her The Chase was a laughable soap opera of hatred and lawlessness determined to punish the state of Texas for the crime of killing President Kennedy.
-Lillian Hellman’s screenplay does indeed portray the bloodthirsty redneck Texans as demonic alien creatures.
+Lillian Hellman’s screenplay does indeed portray the Texans as bloodthirsty rednecks, or demonic alien creatures.
 The Chase winds itself into a tense and violent thriller about an entire community that transforms into a chaotic mob.
-When Joseph Losey didn’t please audiences with his The Lawless, an unflattering portrait of race hatred and mass hysteria.
+Joseph Losey didn’t please audiences with his The Lawless, an unflattering portrait of race hatred and mass hysteria.
 Who likes to be preached at?
 The Chase is far more likely to offend.
 It barely has one or two characters willing to set aside their own prejudices for principles of justice and fair play.
-The only person we have to root for is Marlon Brando’s unfortunate Sheriff, who tries to uphold the law and is almost martyred for his trouble.
+The only person we have to root for is Marlon Brando’s unfortunate Sheriff, who is almost martyred for trying to uphold the law.
 Perhaps all the pieces of The Chase didn’t fully cohere in 1966, but today it seems prophetic of America at its worst: intolerant, extremist, polarized and gun-happy.

 The story wastes no time setting up the small Texas town of Tarl as a violent powder keg.
 The place goes insane when news arrives that local bad boy Bubber Reeves (Robert Redford) has escaped from prison and is heading home.
 His wife Anna (Jane Fonda) now lives above a bar, and has taken up with their childhood friend Jake Rogers (James Fox), son of the local land baron Val Rogers (E.G. Marshall).
 One of Rogers’ bank VPs, Edwin Stewart (Robert Duvall), fears Bubber is headed back to settle an old score.
 It’s a Saturday night, drunken parties are in full swing and there’s no stopping the drunken, gun-toting locals determined to ‘protect’ the town from Bubber.
 Only the lone sheriff Calder (Marlon Brando) exhibits any restraint.
 Most of his constituency thinks he’s the bought dog of Val Rogers.